 3. Pay TV

-Cutting the cord can reduce your pay TV bill down from around $100 a month on average to around $40 a month.
-That’s a savings of more than $700 a year!
+Cutting the cord can reduce your pay TV bill down from around $100 a month to around $70 a month.
+That’s a savings of more than $360 a year.

-If you do want to keep traditional pay TV in your life, Clark’s advice about pitting wireless providers against each other for your business applies here, too.
+If you do want to keep traditional pay TV in your life, Clark’s advice about pitting internet providers against each other for your business applies here, too.

 You want to put the best offer from the satellite companies up against the best from the cable company and the phone company.
 See who’s willing to make the best deal at that moment.
 When that deal expires, put them in competition again.

-Depending on where you live, you may be able to shop your utilities, too.
+Depending on where you live, you may be able to shop your utilities.
 The more you pay attention to local offers in the market, the more you can save.

 Residents of more than two dozen states are free to shop around for the best natural gas or electricity rates because their energy markets have been deregulated.

-If you live in one of these states, the website of your state’s Public Service Commission will usually publish monthly energy price updates from all the providers.
+If you live in one of these states, check to see if the website of your state’s public service commission publishes monthly energy price updates from all the providers.
 Use these quotes to comparison-shop for energy.

 Shopping for this stuff may not be fun, but it can save you a whole lot of money on a bill that comes every month like clockwork.

 Remember, there is no difference between a therm or a kilowatt from one company or another.
-The only difference is the price!
-So shopping the market is so key.
+The only difference is the price, so shopping the market is key.

-The home security industry is another in which you never want to sign a long-term contract.
-That’s because the costs vary so much from provider to provider and the quality can vary just as widely.
-So it’s not something you want to be locked into — better to be a free agent.
+A home security system is one more thing for which you never want to sign a long-term contract.
+That’s because the costs vary so much from provider to provider, and the quality can vary just as widely.
+So it’s not something you want to be locked into.

 Self-install systems with low monthly monitoring costs can be a great solution, too.

 SimpliSafe is the leader in the field and offers 24/7 professional monitoring without the excessive fees tacked on by third-party vendors.
-Monitoring starts at $15/month.
+Monitoring starts at $0.93/day which adds up to about $28/month.